Phyllis Beveridge Nissila

 Fast forward: and the parable shows us who our (Heavenly) Father is, too, He of the same unconditional love, Who knows our weakness, sees our own kind of untrustworthiness, and when we return to His loving arms from wherever we have gone, waits with joy and forgiveness.

 And that is the real, best ending–whatever the rest of the Prodigal(s) story revealed/reveals about the next chapters–theirs or ours–it’s really about that father, Our Father, Who knows ends from beginnings; the genuinely repentent from the false; and Who extends His love, as potent as it was then, now, and that will last forever all the way into the place where doubt, despair, and deception will be no more, where complete, restored trust is a given; and where the world, the flesh, and the devil no longer mar the works.

 It is the same place where the two prodigals, and all other types and kinds of prodigals, then and now, will throw our crowns at the feet of He who saves us, restores us, and gives freely of the wisdom for us to find our way back to Him–and in some cases, each other.
-(Check our many more stories with similar redemptive themes incorporated here.)
+(Check out many more stories with similar redemptive themes incorporated here.)

-Maybe even old Alexander eventually learned his own lesson, though too late to be among the early, trusted disciples.
+Maybe even old Alexander the coppersmith eventually learned his own lesson, though too late to be among the early, trusted disciples.
 You never know.
 There’s a lot of time to meditate while removing the dross from precious metals and rendering them into pots and pans and heirloom pieces.

 (Hmmm, a lot like the time it takes God to work with us, ya think?)

 Though trust may well be hard to attain, maintain, and/or regain, as with all elements of life on this side of the dark glass separating us from the divine, hope still shines through.
 Consder this bit of closing encouragement: